SatuKa/SatuKa/README.md

 -->

 Feel free to take a look what i'm working on. :open_file_folder: :eyes:

 Most of my projects are school assignments
 (detailed information about the assignments can be found in the readme).
+The hardest thing i studied was assembly :dizzy_face I still don't understand how it works and i may not dare to open that repo to you.
-In addition, here are a few tutorials / works I have done on workshops (please see readme for details).
+In addition, here are a few tutorials / works i have done on workshops (please see readme for details).
+There is nothing miraculous about them but thanks to them I find that I have developed enormously.
-Hopefully I can publish the first 100% self-made projects soon.
+Thanks to school assignments and workshops, i can soon publish my own projects.

 ___
 Programming languages :arrow_right: Java, Python, JavaScript, R, SQL, SAS